yangliu28/ros_group_project_delta/README.md

 `rosrun `

-11) 2 to 10 is just for debug, alternative, skip 2 to 10 and run our launch file
+11) 2 to 10 is just for debug, alternative, skip 2 to 10 and run our launch file:

 `roslaunch `